 To quote Ed Wilson (The Scripting Guy):

 “This would not a terrible thing to do in your dev or test environment.
 However, I would not recommend querying Win32_Product in your production environment unless you are in a maintenance window.”

-If you are in need to get an inventory of the installed software on server, do not use the Win32_Product class.
+If you need to get an inventory of the installed software on the server, do not use the Win32_Product class.

 Get-ItemProperty HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\* | Select-Object DisplayName, DisplayVersion, Publisher, InstallDate | Format-Table –AutoSize